By Toni Brannagan

-I’m not equipped with the knowledge to lead this journey, so I recruited some help from two yoga goddesses: our VP of PR, CJ, and her pal, Lindsay.
+I’m not equipped with the knowledge to lead this journey, so I recruited some help from two yoga goddesses: our VP of PR and Community, CJ, and her pal, Lindsay.
 These two yoginis put together a ~flow~ that connects 4 PMS bustin' poses (+ 1 bonus pose!).

-Stay tuned for the full video, but in the meantime, check-out each pose broken down below.
-While the flow is very beginner-friendly, relax into positions that are comfortable for *your* body, as you should with any yoga practice.
+While the flow is very beginner-friendly, it’s important to relax into positions that are comfortable for *your* body, as you should with any yoga practice.
 Don’t push yourself past your limits — especially during an already vulnerable period (lol) like menstruation.

 1. Child’s Pose

 Child's Pose is a natural stress-relieving posture that also gently stretches your hips, thighs, and ankles, which is why it's often the position you're told to fall into when you need a break during a tough yoga class.

 You can adopt Child's Pose with your knees together or wide, whichever is more comfortable for you — Lindsay's variation, which combats bloat and cramping, also has you curling your arms over your stomach.